 Dramatic

-Music primarily intended for theatre and dance, such as opera, music theatre and ballet.
+Music primarily intended for theatre and dance, such as opera, music theatre and ballet and contemporary dance works.

 Electroacoustic / Sound Art

-Original Jazz works of any instrumentation, including improvisatory composition.
+Original works of any instrumentation, primarily engaging with improvisatory composition and/or jazz traditions.

 Performance of the Year Awards